Prag8855/aab/content/guides/getting-married-in-germany.md

 ---
 Title: How to get married in Germany
 Short_title: How to get married
-Description: This guide will help you go through the required paperwork to get legally married in Germany.
+Description: This guide explains the process of getting married in Germany.
 Date_created: 2017-10-09
-Date_updated: 2021-02-25
 ---

 *This guide was kindly submitted by Lucile Danilov.
 Thank you for sharing your experience with the community!*